Unique Features That Make HZZK The Solution

 - A roof – brings significant economic and workforce benefits

-- No tall chimney – minimising fuel wastage
+- No tall chimney –eliminates fuel wastage and cuts construction costs.

-- Scalable in both continuous or semi-continuous mode
+- Scalable in both continuous or semi-continuous mode.
+Suits replacement of large-scale commercial kilns (in clusters), medium or village kilns

 LONG FIRE ZONE